-The following table provides various housing market metrics for the available for-sale homes in Bay County and Region G as of March 19, 2025.
+The following table provides various housing market metrics for the available for-sale homes in Bay County and the East Central Michigan Region as of March 19, 2025.
 Note that availability rates below 1% and Months Supply of Inventory (MSI) numbers less than two months are highlighted in red text.

-Available For-Sale Housing (As of March, 19, 2025) Area Total Available Units Share of Region Availability Rate Months Supply of Inventory Median List Price Average Square Feet Average Year Built Average Days on Market Bay County 126 14.4% 0.4% 1.5 \$199,900 1,581 1953 71 Region 876 100.0% 0.5% 2.0 \$199,700 1,590 1963 90
+Available For-Sale Housing (As of March, 19, 2025) Total Months Average Average Average Available Share of Availability Supply of Median Square Average Days Area Units Region Rate Inventory List Price Feet Year Built on Market Bay County 126 14.4% 0.4% 1.5 \$199,900 1,581 1953 71 Region 876 100.0% 0.5% 2.0 \$199,700 1,590 1963 90

-The 126 available for-sale homes in Bay County represent 14.4% of the total available for-sale homes in Region G. These homes equate to an availability rate of 0.4% when compared to the 34,995 owner-occupied units in the county.
+The 126 available for-sale homes in Bay County represent 14.4% of the total available for-sale homes in the East Central Michigan Region.
+These homes equate to an availability rate of 0.4% when compared to the 34,995 owner-occupied units in the county.
 Based on recent sales history, this inventory represents 1.5 Months Supply of Inventory (MSI).
 Typically, in healthy, well-balanced markets, approximately 2% to 3% of the for-sale housing stock should be available for purchase and there should be between four and six months of available inventory to allow for inner-market mobility and household growth.
 The available for-sale homes in Bay County have a median list price of \$199,900, an average number of days on market of 71 days, and an average year built of 1953.
 The data illustrates that there is a limited number of homes available for sale in the county compared to the overall inventory of owner-occupied homes.
 The average number of days on market is relatively low and indicates a healthy level of demand exists in the county.
 This limited inventory of available for-sale homes combined with a low average number of days on market has likely contributed, at least in part, to the steady increase in for-sale pricing since 2022.